jhlumd/soricloud/README.md

 ## Features
 > An in-depth discussion of select features including details of my implementations and challenges faced

----

 ### Unique signup/login flow
 SoriCloud recreates the unique signup and login flow of the original website with responsive and fluid design.

 SoundCloud's user authentication process is unique in the front end.
-It uses a single form to handle both new and returning users, and it doesn't care if a return user enters their username or email to log in.
+It uses a single form to handle both new and returning users, and it doesn't care if a returning user enters their username or email to log in.
 It has a single multi-step form to handle all these cases.
 In fact, even though the splash page contains three separate buttons (*Sign in*, *Create account*, and *Demo*), they all open the exact same form.

 The screen recording below demonstrates creating a user, logging out, and then signing in again using both username and email while also showcasing custom error messages.
-Additionally, I used React refs to automatically focus text input for users during the multi-step form for a more fluid experience.
+Additionally, I used React refs to automatically focus text inputs for users while filling out the multi-step form for a more fluid experience.

 ![Example screenshot](./demo/signup.gif)